jpcadena/car-sales-etl/README.md

 load (ETL) data from a source to a target.
 The data source is a CSV file containing information about car sales.
 The target is a PostgreSQL database table.
-A short summary of the approaches and design choices taken in the development of the pipeline

 ### Transformations